Paul Caligiuri in the U.S. locker room after the triumph. (Michael Lewis/FrontRowSoccer.com Photo)

 “I was bombarded by the media.
 I think I drank out of a faucet,” he jokingly said.

 Caligiuri did come home with a unique souvenir.
-Jack Warner, now president of CONCACAF, the governing body of soccer in this region of the world, was president of the Trinidad federation at the time.
+Jack Warner, former president of CONCACAF, the governing body of soccer in this region of the world, was president of the Trinidad federation at the time.
 Warner traded his straw hat for Caligiuri’s white cap, which said, “Italia ’90” on it.

 The rest as they say was even more history.
 Caligiuri went on to score the U.S.’s first goal in that 5-1 opening game loss to Czechoslovakia on June 10, 1990, the first American to find the back of the net at the World Cup since John Souza scored in a 5-2 loss to Chile in Recife, Brazil on July 2, 1950.